 “Rather than kneel on the floor, squat on and off constantly for 30 mins while watching your bake (if you have a low set oven, that is).”

 Plus, don’t forget the general bits and bobs you’re doing around the kitchen.
-When the GBBO bakers are on their feet baking for four hours they can use up 400 calories.
+When the GBBO bakers are on their feet baking for four hours, they can use up to 400 calories.

 Even skipping the dishwasher has its benefits, with twenty minutes of washing up using around 40 calories.

-Indeed, the icing on the cake is that eating cake for 15 minutes burns 25 calories.
-Just remember that the average calorie content of a slice of cake is 450 calories…
+And the icing on the cake?
+Eating cake for 15 minutes burns 25 calories, although do remember that the average calorie content of a slice of cake is 450 calories…

 Get more information about Laura Williams at www.laurawilliamsonline.co.uk and on Twitter @laurafitness